 After the Rain - Compagnie XY

-Following the world-leading Compagnie XY’s surprise appearances across the city in September 2022 for Les Voyages Derry-Londonderry, this spectacular contemporary French circus company has since been collaborating with artists and communities across the city to develop a new work for 2023.
+Following the world-leading Compagnie XY’s surprise appearances across the city in September 2022 for Les Voyages Derry-Londonderry, this spectacular contemporary French circus company collaborated with artists and communities across the city to develop a new work for 2023.

-Inspired by the people and communities of the city in sustaining 25 years of peace-building since the 1998 Good Friday Agreement, AFTER THE RAIN explores physical and spiritual resilience in the face of obstacles through a mass collective acrobatic act of lifting each other up.
+Inspired by the people and communities of the city in sustaining 25 years of peace-building since the 1998 Good Friday Agreement, After the Rain explored physical and spiritual resilience in the face of obstacles through a mass collective acrobatic act of lifting each other up.
 It is Compagnie XY’s first ever work produced on the island of Ireland and is one of only two new works produced by this 40-strong collective of acrobats.
 The other for the Paris 2024 Olympic and Paralympic Games.

 27 & 28 August 2023